CelesNeba/E-commerce-Transaction-ETL-Analytics/README.md

 • Import data for cleaning
 ![Imported Data Screenshot](https://github.com/CelesNeba/E-commerce-Transaction-ETL-Analytics/raw/main/Imported%20data%201.JPG)

 • Data is cleaned, and all the necessary data manipulation is done, ready for visualization
 ![Clean Data Screenshot](https://github.com/CelesNeba/E-commerce-Transaction-ETL-Analytics/raw/main/Clean%20data.JPG)

+#####  I want to visualize:
+• Total revenue by product category

+• Total revenue by product value

+• Customers by the time of their last transaction

+• Total revenue by country

+• Total revenue by month

+• Count of transactions by payment method